jadensung/springtail/README.md

 # Acknowledgements

 1. Thanks to our mentors and guides:
- Mr. Dongwook Jangg
+ - Mr. Dongwook Jang

- Mr. Zuhawn Sung
+ - Mr. Zuhawn Sung

 2. Techonologies Used
- gnews - for fetching recent news headlines newspaper3k - for article parsing and scraping yfinance - for retrieving pandas - for data processing googlenewsdecoder - for decoding Google News article metadata lxml-html-clean - cleaning and parsing HTML from articles
+  - gnews - for fetching recent news headlines
+  - newspaper3k - for article parsing and scraping
+  - yfinance - for retrieving
+  - pandas - for data processing
+  - googlenewsdecoder - for decoding Google News article metadata
+  - lxml-html-clean - cleaning and parsing HTML from articles